 - What about your sales process?

-These are immediate areas you can automate and/or systematize to prevent interruptions.
+These processes are immediate areas you can automate and/or systematize to prevent interruptions.
 Or to delegate tasks to others if you prefer.

 Some interruptions are true, important, and urgent.
-But, if they’re not urgent, block them into your calendar to handle in the future, and don’t let them take you off track right now.
+But if they’re not urgent, block them into your calendar to handle in the future, and don’t let them take you off track right now.

 Do you need help systematizing?
 Contact us!
 Setting up process-driven and systematized businesses is part of what Beyond the Chaos does!